thedarkwriter/courseware-lms-content/_lmscontent/core_types/service_type/content.md

 <iframe src="https://magicbox.classroom.puppet.com/scenario/start_robby_service" width="100%" height="500px" frameborder="0"></iframe>

 As you develop Puppet source code, you will write multiple resources to be applied to a specific server.
-Since the runbook specified the steps to configure each server in a certain order, it's important to ensure that Puppet applies changes to a single server in that same order.
+Since the runbook specified the steps to configure each server in a certain order, it's important to ensure that Puppet applies changes to each server in that same order.

 For instance, we don't want to try starting the `robby` service before the configuration file has been updated.
 This can be achieved with **resource relationships**.